etabdi/liri-node-app/README.md

 # liri-node-app

- LIRI is command line node app that takes in parameters and gives back data.LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+ LIRI is command line node app that takes in parameters and gives back.
+Will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 It take four command options;

 The Commands are

-    - concert-this
+     concert-this
-    - spotify-this-song
+     spotify-this-song
-    - movie-this
+     movie-this
-    - do-what-it-says
+     do-what-it-says

 ## What Each Command Do

 ### node liri.js spotify-this-song 'song name here'

    This will show the following information about the song in user terminal/bash window
-     - Artist(s)
+      Artist(s)
-     - The song's name
+      The song's name
-     - A preview link of the song from Spotify
+      A preview link of the song from Spotify
-     - The album that the song is from
+      The album that the song is from
-     - If no song is provided then your program will default to "The Sign" by Ace of Base.
+      If no song is provided then your program will default to "The Sign" by Ace of Base.

 ### node liri.js movie-this 'movie name here'